White Cross Bay near Troutbeck Bridge, Cumbria & The Lake District

 All ground floor.
 Three bedrooms: 1 x double with en-suite shower, basin and WC, 2 x twin.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area (seats 5) with electric fire.

 Gas central heating with electric fire.
-Electric oven and gas hob, microwave, fridge/freezer, dishwasher, TV with Freeview, Blu-ray, DVD, surround sound system, WiFi.
+Electric oven and gas hob, microwave, fridge/freezer, shared on-site laundry facilities (coin operated), dishwasher, TV with Freeview, Blu-ray, DVD, surround sound system, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 2 cars.
 Front decked terrace with hot tub, BBQ and furniture.
+Shared use of facilities including indoor heated swimming pool, sauna, gym, play park and multi-use games area.
 Two well-behaved pets welcome.
 Sorry, no smoking.
 Shop and pub 3 mins walk.
 Note: Property entrance is accessed by 3 steps.
 Note: Due to lakeside location, children should be supervised.
 Note: Guests must obtain a pass from the site reception for access to site and a refundable deposit of £20 is required.
 Note: Use of leisure facilities available at a charge per stay; family pass £30, adult £10, children 5-16 £5, children under 5 free.

 At a glance